 Sound Therapy Study on Asian Nurses Studying for Australian Nursing Registration

 The subjects were sixteen mature aged Asian nurses who suffering severe stress due to cultural change and pressure to learn English in order to pass Australian nursing exams to be permitted to stay in Australia.
-With very limited, fossilised English, the students were struggling greatly with the English requirements.
+With very limited, fossilized English, the students were struggling greatly with the English requirements.

-In this nine week study, subjects listened to Sound Therapy for three hours per day and reported on perceived improvements.
+In this nine-week study, subjects listened to Sound Therapy for three hours per day and reported on perceived improvements.